redtexts/texts/engels_1868_synopsis_of_capital.md

 e.g., among the ancients; only where direct exchange-value -- gold and silver -- was produced, surplus-labor was terrible.
 Likewise, in the slave states of America until the mass production of cotton for export.
-Likewise, corvee labor -- e.g., in Rumania.
+Likewise, corvee labor -- e.g., in Romania.

 Corvee labor is the best means of comparison with capitalist exploitation, because the former fixes and shows the surplus-labor as a